fasrc/corona/README.md

-# DockerNebula
+# CORONA

-DockerNebula is a containerized OpenNebula deployment.
+corona is a containerized OpenNebula deployment.
 The primary goal is to build a OpenNebula deployment which can easily be rolled out or rolled back.
 At the moment the plan is to split the services into 3 containers libvirt, onenode, and oneserver.

 ##Requirements